OTRF/OSSEM/docs/dd/guidelines/authoring_data_dictionaries.md

 * Platform: the platform where the log source is hosted
 * Log source: the log source that generates the event
 * Event code: the code or ID of the event
+* Event version: the version of the event
 * Reference list: text and link for external references relevant to the event
 * Tag list: tags applicable to the event

 For every **field** in the event, the properties are:
 * Standard name: the standard name assigned to the field name, if applicable
-* Standard type: the standard type assigned to the field type, if applicable
 * Name: the field name as per vendor documentation
 * Type: the field type as per vendor documentation
 * Description: the field description